sunbingfeng/sunbingfeng.github.io/_posts/2018-07-23-awk_Great_tool_you_should_master.md

 ```

+Therefore, it will produce two new files with csv-like format, and you can draw it with python or matlab easily.

+Done!
 ## Format tranform

 You are assigned a task to tranform every record in a csv file to comma seperated and filter out the records with zero heading or flag_h.